-The MLB season was on the brink of cancellation, but it appears we will have games played in the 2020 season, with the revised Opening Day expected to be July 23-24.
+The MLB season was on the brink of cancellation, but we will have games played in the 2020 season, with the revised Opening Day July 23.
 The delay to the season means that MLB betting fans will have a condensed 60-game schedule to dive into, with each team playing 40 divisional games and 20 interleague games against their geographical equal.

 The Empire was officially back after the Yankees backed up the Brinks truck to sign free agent Gerrit Cole.
 Before the season was delayed, the projected win total for the Yankees and their loaded roster was already intimidatingly high, but with a 60-game schedule is it still too daunting?
-With the new 'spring training' on the horizon, we turn our attention to the MLB odds for regular-season win totals and our Andrew Caley slides into the MLB betting odds headfirst and gives his best Over/Under win predictions for the American League East.
+We turn our attention to the MLB odds for regular-season win totals and our Andrew Caley slides into the MLB betting odds headfirst and gives his best Over/Under win predictions for the American League East.

 AL EAST REGULAR SEASON WIN TOTALS